-This course provides a broad overview of investment banking, the financial service industry and of the forces that are continuing to change it worldwide.
-The traditional business has evolved into an integrated group of product and services as part of a large financial firm or a smaller group of product and services in a boutique framework.
-It focuses on three big questions: (1) Why and what kind of services are provided in this business?
-(2) Who develops and provides those services?
+This course provides a broad overview of the financial service industry and of the forces that are continuing to change it worldwide.
+That change/evolution has resulted in a confederation of sometimes integrated products and services in a multi-product firm, or as individual stand-alone businesses either within an integrated financial firm, or as represented by boutique, limited product firm.
+The course focuses on four big questions: (1) Why and what kind of services are provided by participants in the industry?
+(2) Who develop, provides and regulates those services?
 (3) How are they likely to be executed or modified in the future?
-Our approach will be to examine each of the principal businesses in which various financial service firms have been involved, including: raising capital; financial advisory; broker/dealer positions; sales and trading; proprietary investing; managing the assets of others, both institutions and individuals and a bit of risk management.
+(4) What skills (both technical and "soft") are required for an individual to succeed in the industry?
+Our approach will be to examine each of the principal businesses in which various financial service firms have been involved, including: raising capital; financial advisory; broker/dealer positions; sales and trading; proprietary investing; managing the assets of others (both institutions and individuals) and risk management.